Description of Corynebacterium nasorum sp. nov. and Corynebacterium hallucis sp. nov. isolated from human nasal passages and skin

 ### Estimation of KEGG module completeness

-Using `anvi-estimate-metabolism` we predicted KEGG module completeness as described in [@veseli2023] for the the organisms listed in `NovCor_MetabolicAnalysis_GenomeList_v01.txt`.
-This list includes the 30 *Corynebacterium* genomes selected for metabolic analysis.
+Using `anvi-estimate-metabolism` we predicted KEGG module completeness as described in [@veseli2023] for the the organisms listed in `anvio_KEGG_30_CtuComplex.txt`.
+This list includes the name of the 30 *Corynebacterium* genomes selected for metabolic analysis and the path to the corresponding anvi'o .db files.

 ```{bash, eval=FALSE}